salesforce.com (NYSE:CRM) Price Target Raised to $300.00

-salesforce.com (NYSE:CRM) had its price target increased by Monness Crespi & Hardt from $290.00 to $300.00 in a research note released on Thursday, Analyst Price Targets reports.
-They currently have a buy rating on the CRM provider’s stock.
+salesforce.com (NYSE:CRM) had its price target raised by Truist from $287.00 to $300.00 in a research note issued to investors on Thursday, The Fly reports.
+The firm currently has a buy rating on the CRM provider’s stock.

-A number of other equities analysts also recently issued reports on the company.
-Morgan Stanley upped their price target on salesforce.com from $270.00 to $285.00 and gave the company an overweight rating in a report on Tuesday, May 25th.
-They noted that the move was a valuation call.
-William Blair reaffirmed a buy rating on shares of salesforce.com in a research report on Thursday.
-Cowen reissued a buy rating and issued a C$290.00 price target on shares of salesforce.com in a research report on Monday, August 23rd.
-Jefferies Financial Group initiated coverage on shares of salesforce.com in a research note on Monday, August 23rd.
-They issued a buy rating and a $300.00 price objective for the company.
-Finally, Credit Suisse Group lifted their target price on salesforce.com from $260.00 to $290.00 and gave the stock an outperform rating in a research report on Thursday.
-One analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-one have assigned a buy rating and two have given a strong buy rating to the stock.
-The company presently has a consensus rating of Buy and an average target price of $298.92.
+Other equities analysts also recently issued research reports about the company.
+Evercore ISI increased their price objective on salesforce.com from $290.00 to $300.00 and gave the stock an outperform rating in a report on Wednesday, June 30th.
+Citigroup upped their target price on salesforce.com from $250.00 to $280.00 and gave the stock a neutral rating in a research report on Thursday.
+Barclays upped their target price on salesforce.com from $285.00 to $291.00 and gave the stock an overweight rating in a research report on Monday, August 23rd.
+Zacks Investment Research cut salesforce.com from a hold rating to a sell rating and set a $273.00 target price for the company. in a research report on Wednesday, August 25th.
+Finally, BMO Capital Markets upped their target price on salesforce.com from $280.00 to $310.00 and gave the stock an outperform rating in a research report on Thursday.
+One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-one have assigned a buy rating and two have issued a strong buy rating to the company’s stock. salesforce.com currently has an average rating of Buy and a consensus target price of $298.92.

-In other salesforce.com news, CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction dated Tuesday, August 24th.
-The shares were sold at an average price of $260.77, for a total value of $5,215,400.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In related news, CAO Joe Allanson sold 151 shares of the business’s stock in a transaction that occurred on Monday, July 26th.
+The stock was sold at an average price of $248.00, for a total transaction of $37,448.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
 Also, insider Parker Harris sold 4,300 shares of the business’s stock in a transaction that occurred on Tuesday, August 24th.
-The shares were sold at an average price of $260.76, for a total transaction of $1,121,268.00.
+The stock was sold at an average price of $260.76, for a total value of $1,121,268.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 637,781 shares of company stock worth $156,736,560.
-4.10% of the stock is owned by corporate insiders.
+Insiders have sold a total of 637,781 shares of company stock worth $156,736,560 in the last ninety days.
+Insiders own 4.10% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-MBM Wealth Consultants LLC acquired a new position in shares of salesforce.com during the 1st quarter valued at about $25,000.
-Wealthcare Capital Management LLC acquired a new position in salesforce.com during the first quarter worth approximately $31,000.
-Atlas Private Wealth Advisors increased its position in salesforce.com by 115.3% during the second quarter.
-Atlas Private Wealth Advisors now owns 127 shares of the CRM provider’s stock worth $31,000 after purchasing an additional 68 shares during the last quarter.
-Sage Financial Management Group Inc. purchased a new position in salesforce.com during the first quarter worth approximately $32,000.
-Finally, First PREMIER Bank acquired a new position in shares of salesforce.com in the 2nd quarter valued at $32,000.
-Hedge funds and other institutional investors own 69.98% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in CRM.
+Dimensional Fund Advisors LP boosted its stake in salesforce.com by 4.4% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 1,398,114 shares of the CRM provider’s stock valued at $311,123,000 after purchasing an additional 58,643 shares during the period.
+Robeco Institutional Asset Management B.V. boosted its stake in salesforce.com by 52.9% in the 1st quarter.
+Robeco Institutional Asset Management B.V. now owns 282,416 shares of the CRM provider’s stock valued at $59,835,000 after purchasing an additional 97,768 shares during the period.
+GWM Advisors LLC boosted its stake in salesforce.com by 3.4% in the 1st quarter.
+GWM Advisors LLC now owns 17,637 shares of the CRM provider’s stock valued at $3,736,000 after purchasing an additional 586 shares during the period.
+Ascent Wealth Partners LLC boosted its stake in salesforce.com by 3.1% in the 1st quarter.
+Ascent Wealth Partners LLC now owns 8,094 shares of the CRM provider’s stock valued at $1,714,000 after purchasing an additional 240 shares during the period.
+Finally, Caliber Wealth Management LLC boosted its stake in salesforce.com by 10.5% in the 1st quarter.
+Caliber Wealth Management LLC now owns 7,324 shares of the CRM provider’s stock valued at $1,552,000 after purchasing an additional 695 shares during the period.
+Institutional investors and hedge funds own 69.98% of the company’s stock.

 salesforce.com, inc. engages in the design and development of cloud-based enterprise software for customer relationship management.
 Its solutions include sales force automation, customer service and support, marketing automation, digital commerce, community management, collaboration, industry-specific solutions, and salesforce platform.